fubinf/sedrila/docs/instructors.md

 ### Make entry in `sedrila.yaml`

 - Send the course organizer your `instructor` entry for your course's `sedrila.yaml`.
-  Find a copy of `sedrila.yaml` at `https://courseserver.example.org/path/course/_sedrila.yaml` to see what such an entry looks like.
+  Find a copy of `sedrila.yaml` at `https://courseserver.example.org/path/course/sedrila.yaml` to see what such an entry looks like.
 - In that entry, `gitaccount` is your username in the git service used in the course and `webaccount` is your username on the webserver serving the course content.
+  The beginning and end line markers for the pubkey are optional.

 ### Set up your workstation

+Those steps are quality of life aspects only.
+You can use sedrila without having done this if you are in an environment where they might cause any issues, even though there shouldn't be any.

 - During your work as instructor of a sedrila course, you need a directory tree into which you will clone and checkout the git repositories of all participating students.
   You can give it any name you want.
   Here, we refer to it as `SEDRILA_INSTRUCTOR_REPOS_HOME`.
+  If you don't have this set, sedrila will assume you are inside of that directory while working.
 - Create that top-level directory now.
 - Extend your `.bashrc` (or rather `.bash_profile`, if you have one) to include `export SEDRILA_INSTRUCTOR_REPOS_HOME=/path/to/repos_home`